 If the property’s history and surrounding context indicate the potential for Recognized Environmental Conditions (for example, if there was a dry cleaner or gas station nearby), it’s a good bet that Phase II environmental testing will be recommended.

 If no Recognized Environmental Conditions are identified, no further action is needed.

 87. Phase II Environmental Site Assessment

 A Phase II Environmental Site Assessment is follow-up testing and sampling should Recognized Environmental Conditions be found by the Phase I report.

 This process will involve sampling the water, soil gas and soil and testing these samples in a lab for contamination.

 The Phase II can take several months depending on the initial test results.

 If initial tests turn up positive for hazardous material, further testing will be undertaken until the entire area of contamination is determined.

-If a structure is already on the property, the Phase II process will also involve checking for mold, lead and asbestos.
+If a structure is already on the property, the Phase II process may also involve checking for mold, lead and asbestos.

 Once all testing is complete, a plan for remediation can be crafted.